-How often are we not confronted today - especially in our professional lives - with the same statement that we know nothing.
+How often are we not confronted today - especially in our professional lives - with the same statement that we know nothing?
 This is not about the entire knowledge of the earth.
-Rather, it is in our everyday professional life above all about the fact that we are not at all familiar with many specialised areas or can expand our soft skills or even in our own area of specialisation again and again notice that we can still learn something new.
+Rather, it is in our everyday professional life above all about the fact that we are not at all familiar with many specialized areas or can expand our soft skills or even in our own area of specialization again and again notice that we can still learn something new.

 After school, we thought that learning had come to an end - or at least soon, as soon as you had completed your education and studies.
 But then in our first job and every time we move to a new position or company, we find that there are gaps in our knowledge and skills.

 Man learns all his life.
 For themselves as a person, but also in order to be able to use their abilities in society and at work.
 Globalization and digitalization bring us into a completely new situation, in which we compete with many more people for knowledge and skills than in the past generation.
 On the other hand, technical progress and changes require permanent adaptation and further development of the individual if we do not want to be left behind.

 For many, that sounds like an exhausting undertaking.
 In any case, everyday life is already full enough, with work, family, hobbies, compensatory activities, and extra-occupational obligations.
 Where should further education fit in?
 And which one if any?
 Some people feel overwhelmed by the endless possibilities offered by countless educational institutions, providers, institutes and specialist organizations.
 And this combination of the pressure to further one's education and development, the feeling of generally having little time, and the fear of choosing the wrong program from the oversupply - in the end spending time, money and energy in vain - ends up being inactive for many.